airpair/authoring-guide/post.md

 #### 3.6.1 Synopsis

-At the top of your post include a summary introducing the top-level idea, content format and who the post is relevant for (i.e. level of developer / prerequisite knowledge).
-In 30 seconds readers should know if the post is what they are seeking and relevant to their experience.
+At the top of your post **include a 1 pargraph summary** nested inside a blockquote (`>`) introducing the top-level idea, content format and who the post is relevant for (i.e. level of developer / prerequisite knowledge).
+Readers should know in 30 seconds if a post is what they are seeking and relevant to their experience.

 The synopsis falls out of the Table of Contents (ToC) and the word *Synopsis* is considered a *pseudo heading* i.e. only a heading in the visual sense.
 Here is some example markdown for a synopsis:
 ````markdown
 Synopsis
 > So you're interested in blogging? **Thank you** for